 Festivals and Special Events

-The program is geared toward those with a passion for the arts.
+The program is geared toward today’s working professionals, with part-time and full-time plans of study.
 Diversity among applicants is anticipated and sought, and candidates are evaluated on a case-by-case basis.
 Work experience is strongly preferred.
 It is anticipated that some students will come from the arts community, with experience and training in music, dance, theater, and visual and technical arts and wish to add the skills of marketing, finance, strategy, entrepreneurship, and management to their repertoire.
 It is also expected that some students will enter with more developed skills in business and wish to unite these skills with prior experiences in the arts.
-Completed applications must be received by February 15 for fall and October 1 for spring.
+Graduate admissions is rolling; however priority scholarship deadlines are February 15 for fall and October 15 for spring.
+Additional admissions materials is needed for international applications.

 George Mason University